 Trish recalled her thoughts while listening to Reid and Waggoner explain the complex process.
 “I couldn’t believe the description of the surgery,” she said. ”But the doctors gave us peace of mind and all the insight and information we needed to move ahead.
 We understood that this option would save her life.
 As hard as it was to imagine, we knew it was the best thing for Molly.”

 Activating the Medical Team

-As Molly was being admitted to the Neonatology Intensive Care Unit (NICU) at Comer Children’s Hospital, Waggoner and Reid were calling on pediatric sleep specialist Hari Bandla, MD, and pediatric otolaryngologist Fuad Baroody, MD, to consult on her case and assist in a full evaluation before surgery.
+As Molly was being admitted to the Neonatology Intensive Care Unit (NICU) at Comer Children’s, Waggoner and Reid were calling on pediatric sleep specialist Hari Bandla, MD, and pediatric otolaryngologist Fuad Baroody, MD, to consult on her case and assist in a full evaluation before surgery.